information

 Active

-This project is in the design phase.
-Construction is not expected to begin until 2023 and will take about a year to complete.
+Construction is anticipated to begin in 2029 and may take a year to complete.

 Sewer and Stormwater